ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 - Non-melee imps (bombers and summoners) are now [trying to keep distance from the player's fighters in range][pr298].
-  They need to avoid melee fights but still be able to throw bombs at a player's fighters or summon new imps nears the frontline.
+  They need to avoid melee fights but still be able to throw bombs at a player's fighters or summon new imps near the frontline.

   ![ai distance demo](2018-07-02--ai-distance.gif)